wcarmon/docs/gradle/readme.md

 1. Plugins can add tasks
 1. Plugins can define new [`Configurations`](TODO)
 1. Two types: [binary plugins](https://docs.gradle.org/current/userguide/plugins.html#sec:binary_plugins) and [script plugins](https://docs.gradle.org/current/userguide/plugins.html#sec:script_plugins)
+1. Binary plugins
-1. Binary plugins can be in a buildscript, in the project hierarchy or in a plugin jar (external)
+    1. Where?: can be in a buildscript, in the project hierarchy or in a plugin jar (external)
+    1. What?: any class that implements [`Plugin`](https://docs.gradle.org/current/javadoc/org/gradle/api/Plugin.html) interface
 1. Plugins are **resolved** first, then **applied** to a `Project`
 1. Resolve:
     1. Resolve: find correct version of jar containing plugin, and add jar to script classpath